jax-ml/jax/docs/developer.rst

 .. code-block:: shell

- pip install numpy scipy cython
+ pip install numpy scipy cython six

 To build ``jaxlib`` with CUDA support, you can run